 How to Buy Web Hosting for Your WordPress Site?

 It’s much easier than you think to purchase web hosting since the companies have made a lot of effort to make sure that the whole process is simple.
 The best way to build a WordPress website is through a hosting service provider that has been officially recommended by WordPress.

 In this WordPress guide, we’re going to be using Bluehost.
 Not only is it a high-quality hosting service, but it also has a 1-Click WordPress Install feature that’ll make things much easier later on.
-Just click on the ‘Get Started’ button on the homepage.
+Just click on the ‘Host Your Site’ button on the homepage.

 Now, it’s just a matter of picking the perfect pricing plan for your website.
 Take your time to carefully consider the features and prices for each plan.
 Just click on the ‘Select’ button once you find the right one.

 Now, under the ‘Use a domain you own’ field, enter the one that you’ve purchased earlier and then click on Next.
 Alternatively, you can create a new one from Bluehost right here.